Useott/knuckles-ate-3000-grapes/using-knux-ate-3k-grapes.md

 	- If `nonfading` is true, the palette will be loaded to the non-fading palette location (used when fading in from black or white)
 	- If `underwater` is true, the palette will be loaded to the secondary palette location.
 - Returns the number of colors loaded.

+`void YeetPlayer2()`
+- Throw the second character into the distance.
+- Tails hates you.